SwiftcordApp/Swiftcord/README.md

 I'd also recommend checking out [DiscordKit](https://github.com/SwiftcordApp/DiscordKit), the Discord API implementation Swiftcord relies on.

-**If you like this project, please give it a ⭐ star!
+**If you like this project, please smash the star button and be one of my stargazers 🌟!
 It helps motivate me to continue developing it**

-**Consider buying me a coffee ☕️ by sponsoring Swiftcord!**
+**Consider supporting me and Swiftcord's development by sponsoring me through [GitHub Sponsors](https://github.com/sponsors/cryptoAlgorithm) or [Patreon](https://patreon.com/cryptoAlgo)!
+It would help ensuring this project has a stable future :)**

 ## Contents
 * [Motivation](#motivation)